ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 }
 ```

-To access the ECS service over HTTP while ensuring the VPC is more secure, create security groups that will only allow the traffic from the created load balancer.
-To do so, create a `aws_security_group.service_security_group` resource as follows:
+To access the ECS service over HTTP while ensuring the VPC is secure, create security groups that will only allow the traffic from the created load balancer.

+Create a `aws_security_group.service_security_group` resource as follows in `main.tf`:

 ```console
 # main.tf